ryo09020/2WRP/README.md

 docker ps
 ```
 run above code and you can see CONTAINER ID colum
-## you can start "docker-compose up"
+And then, you can start app by`docker-compose up`